xwd0418/Spectre/README.md

 ```

 ## Cloning the repo
-Please clone the repo at `/root/MorganFP_prediction/reproduce_previous_works/` directory to best reproduce the code
+Please unzip the repo as `/root/MorganFP_prediction/reproduce_previous_works/Spectre` to best reproduce the code

 ## Dataset Structure